 La Compagnie de la Flibuste have brought Don Juan: The destiny to the stage in a refreshing, vibrant performance inclusive of song and dance, with just six actors.
 Xavier Lafarie plays the part of Don Juan, exuding the confidence and poise of this womaniser with a natural flair.
 Heavy eye make-up and a flamboyant wardrobe (resembling that of Captain Jack Sparrow in Pirates of the Caribbean) teamed with Lafarie’s French intonations will no doubt encourage a serious stage crush in members of the audience.
 Meanwhile, Christopher Paddon plays Sganarelle with discipline: a skill the outspoken servant must practise around the turbulent emotions of his master.

 The unfaltering dedication of the actors in this production of Don Juan was truly applaudable.
 The translation of older works, such as those by Molière and even Shakespeare, must continue to adapt to the modern audience.
 La Compagnie de la Flibuste and its director, Clement de Dadelsen, have successfully brought true theatrical entertainment to London.

-Don Juan: The Destiny of a Libertine is on at The Cockpit Theatre until 8th December 2013, for further information and to book visit here.
+Don Juan: The Destiny of a Libertine is at the Cockpit Theatre until 8th December 2013.
+For further information or to book visit the theatre’s website here.